pagespeed-pro/critical-css-widget/README.md

 # Critical CSS Widget [DEPRECATED]

 **This widget is deprecated and may not work in newer browsers.
-For an improved widget, see [Style.Tools](https://github.com/style-tools/browser-widget).**
+For an improved widget, see [📐 Style.Tools](https://github.com/style-tools/browser-widget). - Dev Tools for CSS Optimization**

 ## About